lyw02/agile-software-practice-assignment1/README.md

     __Test step__:
     1. Enter valid email and password.
     2. Click log in button.
-    3. Use a Cypress Custom command to handle logging in.
+    3. Use a Cypress Custom Command to handle logging in.
     4. Visit user profile page and click log out button (avoid effecting following tests).

     __Expected outcome__: URL should be "http://localhost:3000/" after logging in.